 Step 4.
 Calculate Required Sales Capacity

-This step estimates how many sales reps are needed to meet revenue targets based on expected rep performance.
+You estimate how many sales reps you need to meet your revenue targets based on expected rep performance.

 The standard formula is: